 The Emergence of the Software Bill of Material

-Software Bill of Material (SBOM) has finally been recognized as an essential tool in the security toolbox.
+Software Bill of Material has finally been recognized as an essential tool in the security toolbox.
 While we have been generating SBOMs for a very long time, it is only in recent months that we have started talking about using SBOMs as part of our security arsenal.
+In this article, we review SBOMs.

 Software Bill of Material is required to take the next step in supply chain security, the vulnerability scan.
 To know your vulnerabilities, you need to know what code, library, and package dependencies to scan.
 So SBOMs become the first level of defense required for all downstream reporting.